Vivojay/mariana-music-player/docs/MINI_PLAYER_MVP_DESIGN.md

 - If the tray is unavailable, the main-window toggle remains the recovery path for a hidden Mini-player.

-The optional Pin control calls Electron's window authority and persists its state.
-Always-on-top is off by default.
+Any future Pin control must call Electron's window authority and persist only validated presentation state.
+Always-on-top is not currently implemented.

 ## Desktop security boundary